 Sometimes students seem anxious about leaving home to go to school.
-They may tell you that they feel unwell or give another reason to not attend.
-You may notice that they are worried from things that they say e.g. that they do not want to do particular subjects, feel that they have no friends, are being harassed or bullied physically or online, or still feel anxious about Covid-19 and are fearful of being in lessons with other students.
+They may tell parents that they feel unwell or give another reason to not attend.
+Parents may notice that they are worried from things that they say e.g., that they do not want to do particular subjects, feel that they have no friends, are being harassed or bullied physically or online, or feel anxious about assessments in school.

-If this is the case, please contact the school as soon as possible to speak to the relevant College Leader.
-In any of these circumstances, your child's College Leader will work closely with you and your child to address the concerns and put relevant support measures in place.
-This may involve working with our Emotional Well-Being Advisor (Danielle Haslam), Senior Learning Mentor (Mrs Bunce) or accessing support from appropriate external agencies, ie - School Nurse Service, PAUSE, Forward Thinking Birmingham.
+If this is the case, parents are encouraged contact the school as soon as possible to speak to the relevant College Leader.
+In any of these circumstances, your child's College Leader will work closely with you and your child to address the concerns and put relevant early help interventions and support measures in place.
+This will be co-ordinated through an 'Attendance Support Plan'.
+Support on offer may involve working with our Place2Be worker (Amy McFetridge), Senior Learning Mentor (Mrs Bunce) or SENDCO (Mrs Jacobs), or accessing support from appropriate external agencies, ie - School Nurse Service, PAUSE, Forward Thinking Birmingham, STICK.